 Charges will not apply if teaching is either an essential part of the national curriculum, or is provided under the first access to the key stage 2 Instrumental and Vocal Tuition Programme.
-No charge will be made in respect of a pupil who is looked after by the LA.
+No charge will be made in respect of a pupil who is looked after by the LA [s.22 (1) of the Children Act 1989].